 If you're tired of hunting down your apps, let Z Launcher Beta bring them to you with a simple, squiggled letter.

 Though we spent the most time on our absolute favorite launchers, there are quite a few more out there worth your consideration:

 Your favorite launchers?

-The Google Play Store has a ridiculous number of Android launchers available, so we're always interested to hear what you guys are using.
+The Google Play Store has a truly ridiculous number of Android launchers available for users of all kinds, so we're always interested to hear what you guys are using.
 We're curious to see how you've customized your own launchers too — sound off in the comments!

 Article originally posted October 2014, updated March 2016.